AidenMontigny/Access-Control-Firewall-Assessment-Lab/README.md

 The GVM scan report provides detailed findings from a vulnerability assessment, highlighting  <br/> potential security weaknesses and areas for improvement in the system’s configuration. <br/><br/>
   <img src="Screenshot 2025-04-30 214541.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
   <br/>

+<h2>Write Up</h2>

+<p><u> Examining a Specific Architecture </u></p>
+<p>This assignment utilized our hybrid network, which incorporates LAN configuration with internet-facing services.
+We utilized tools such as the pfSense firewall and Greenbone Vulnerability Manager to provide security and vulnerability assessments.
+Overall, this architecture supports internal and external network communications. </p>

+<p><u> Identified Potential Vulnerabilities </u></p>
+<p>Misconfigured firewall rules in pfSense, such as leaving unnecessary ports open or allowing inbound ICMP traffic, can expose internal resources to unauthorized access and DDoS attacks.
+To mitigate this, firewall rules should only allow critical ports to be open.
+Protocol-specific vulnerabilities, such as outdated SSL/TLS or unencrypted HTTP, can lead to Man-in-the-Middle attacks, so enforcing HTTPS is crucial.
+Hybrid networks relying on third-party services, like video streaming or social media, also present risks from bypassed filters or poorly secured APIs.
+Monitoring service traffic through vulnerability scans can mitigate this.
+Overall, this lab aided me in better understanding the importance of firewall rules and configurations.</p>